spring-projects/spring-data-cassandra/README.md

 We have worked closely with the DataStax Driver Engineering team to ensure that our implementation around their native CQL Driver takes advantage of all that it has to offer.
-If you need access to more than one keyspace in your application, create more than one ``CassandraTemplate`` (one per session, one session per keyspace), then use the appropriate template instance where needed.
+If you need access to more than one keyspace in your application, create more than one ``CqlTemplate`` (one per session, one session per keyspace), then use the appropriate template instance where needed.

 Here are some considerations when designing your application for use with ``spring-cassandra``.